Teaching the atheist youth what it means to be thoroughly rational in a world which is devoid of God.

 Aesthetic versus Axioms or Kant's Contradiction?
 (8/2/00)

-There is an apparent discrepancy in Kant's treatment of space and time in the Aesthetic and in the Axioms of Envisagement (in the Analytic) of Pure Reason.
+There is an apparent discrepancy in Kant's treatment of space and time in the Aesthetic and in the Axioms of Envisagement (in the Analytic) of the Critique of Pure Reason.
 Here I have sought to reconcile these two sections and have done so by means of the difference between the "infinite givens" of time and space (per the Aesthetic) and the determination of spaces and times (of the Axioms).